In the Mouth of Madness: Cast

 In addition, Frances Bay plays Mrs. Pickman, while Wilhelm von Homburg appears as Simon.
-Future Star Wars lead actor Hayden Christensen makes his film debut, briefly seen as a paper boy.
+Hayden Christensen makes his film debut, briefly seen as a paper boy.

 Production

 Michael De Luca wrote the script in the late 1980s and one of the first directors he offered it to was John Carpenter, who initially passed on the project.
 New Line Cinema later announced production in 1989 with director Tony Randel to direct.
 Later, Mary Lambert was also attached to direct.
-Finally, Carpenter signed on as director in December, 1992, and filming took place from August to October, 1993.
+Finally, Carpenter signed on as director in December 1992, and filming took place from August to October 1993.
 The film had a budget of approximately $8 million.

 The town scenes in Hobb's End were filmed on Main Street Unionville, and the exterior of the Black Church is actually the Cathedral of the Transfiguration.
 Both are located in Markham, Ontario.
-The rest of the film was shot on location in Toronto, Ontario due to its unique mix of "New York skyscrapers and New England remoteness" according to Carpenter.
+The rest of the film was shot on location in Toronto due to its unique mix of "New York skyscrapers and New England remoteness" according to Carpenter.

 The visual effects for the film were done by Industrial Light & Magic, and the practical effects (including creature prosthetics and animatronics) were done by the KNB EFX Group.
 It took seven weeks for KNB to create all the practical effects for the film, the biggest of which was an "eighteen-foot Wall of Monsters" that was mounted on rollers and operated by a crew of twenty-five people.
+"We had under seven million [dollars] to spend on the picture", Carpenter said in 2001.
+"It was tough.
+The monsters had to be outrageous Lovecraftian demons, but in H.P.
+Lovecraft's novels, they are always so horrible that they are beyond description, that they are too terrifying to see.
+So how do you visualize something like that?
+Well, very, very quickly.
+They also had to be slightly cartoonish since Sam Neill spends most of the movie ridiculing horror only to discover it's all too real."